 PolitiFact has several companion websites.
 PolitiFact runs PunditFact, a site devoted to fact-checking talking heads, as well as PolitiFact Florida, aimed at state-level fact-checking.
 Other PolitiFact state sites are run by news organizations that have partnered with PolitiFact.
 The state sites follow the same principles as the national site.

-Some of our current partners are newspapers, such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of Cox Media Group); and the Milwaukee Journal Sentinel (part of Gannett Co.
+Some of our current partners are newspapers, such as the Austin American-Statesman (part of GateHouse Media); and the Milwaukee Journal Sentinel (part of Gannett Co.
 Inc.).
 Our partners also include Capital Public Radio based in Sacramento, Calif., and VTdigger.org, an independent Vermont-based news website.

 In the years following our start, PolitiFact relied primarily on financial support from the Tampa Bay Times newspaper.
 Today, we receive support from revenue generated through content partnerships, online advertising and grants.
 In 2017, PolitiFact launched a membership campaign called the Truth Squad to allow donations from readers and fans of fact-checking.